Veterans Taking a Stand

 Chicago poet and musician Adam Gottlieb brought a large ensemble to the rally, which included a drummer, electric guitarist, a tabla player, a ukulele player, and even a bagpiper.
 Gottlieb and company are always a positive addition to the any rally, lightening the often somber mood.
 Today, the ensemble was given more time than usual to perform.

 After about an hour of speeches, the 150 or so demonstrators marched to Federal Plaza in the damp and cold.
-Kneeling on the wet pavement during the speeches, I realized I once again need a couple of weeks to become acclimated to the Chicago winter.
+Kneeling on the wet pavement during the speeches, I realized I once again will need a couple of weeks to become acclimated to the Chicago winter.
 It is all downhill until at least March.

 At Federal Plaza, the group held a short ceremony that involved veterans laying white carnations at the base of the Plaza’s flagpole.
 I was surprised by the large number of veterans who participated in the ritual.
 Probably the most moving aspect of the rally came when the man playing bagpipes played Taps.
 His performance also provided further evidence about the cold.
 Midway through one solo, the bagpiper had to stop because his lip was either too cold or had frozen, making it impossible to keep playing until his lips recovered.